Interacting Particle Systems and Jacobi Style Identities: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful for discussions with J\'anos Engl\"ander regarding the parity of the sum of Bernoulli random variables.
+The authors are grateful for discussions with J\'anos Engl\"ander regarding the parity of the sum of Bernoulli random variables and for suggestions of an anonymous referee regarding the combinatorial background of our identities.
 M.\ Bal\'azs was partially supported by the EPSRC EP/R021449/1 Standard Grant of the UK.
 This study did not involve any underlying data.